TargetSolutions/slate/source/index.html.md

 <aside class='warning'>While we are trying to make the API RESTful, some resources, including this one, are more of a convenient packaging of multiple resources for querying.
 You cannot issue a <code>POST</code> or <code>DELETE</code> request on this endpoint.</aside>

-In the following sections, we try to introduce all the important data in the schedule resource.

 ## days

 <code>days</code>

 This array contains all days occurring between the start and end date requested.
 Each object in the array contains the <code>date</code> key, and arrays of objects occurring that day.
 For the following sections, we refer to one object in this array as a <code>day</code>.

 ## day.assignments